emperorsrujal-wq/mortgagagecutter/README.md

 ---

-## How to Deploy Your Cloud Function
+## How to Deploy Your Cloud Function for SMS

-Your project includes a Cloud Function (`sendWelcomeEmail`) that automatically sends a welcome email to new users.
-This function lives in the `functions` folder but must be deployed to Firebase to work.
+Your project includes a Cloud Function (`sendWelcomeSms`) that automatically sends a welcome text message to new users who sign up with a phone number.
+This function lives in the `functions` folder but must be configured and deployed to Firebase to work.

-Here is the step-by-step guide to deploying it.
+Here is the step-by-step guide.

 ### Step 1: Open Your Terminal